azaruddinaskarali/Sparks-Foundation-Intern/README.md

 # Task-7 Stock Market Prediction using Numerical and Textual Analysis

-In this task I have created a hybrid model for stock price/performance prediction using numerical analysis of historical stock prices, and sentimental analysis of news headlines.
+In this task I have created a hybrid model for stock price/performance prediction using numerical analysis of historical Stock prices, and Sentimental analysis of news headlines.